 As with all operating machinery, whether model or full size, wear will occur.
 In the model steam locomotive much can be done to help prolong its life and decrease the amount of time required in the workshop for servicing.

 Keep the engine as clean as possible, and the motion free from dirt and garden debris.
 The valve gear, axles and crank pins should be oiled sparingly with light oil, e.g. "3-in-1 Oil".
 Over-oiling attracts dirt and grit, which will increase wear.

 Regularly check that all screws and motion bolts are firm.
 Do not over-tighten, as this strips threads and shears bolts.
-When filling the lubricators, always use a high temperature steam oil (460 grade is recommended); this is available from other retailers.
-Failure to use the correct grade of oil may invalidate the guarantee.
+When filling the lubricator, always use a high temperature steam oil (460 grade is recommended); this is available from other retailers.
+FAILURE TO USE THE CORRECT GRADE OF OIL CAN LEAD TO BLOCKED STEAM PIPES AND WILL INVALIDATE THE GUARANTEE.

 When running your engine avoid excessive speed and acceleration, both will cause premature wear in the valve gear.
+Prototypically, narrow gauge locomotives ran at a speed of between 10 and 20 M.P.H., and rarely exceeded 25 M.P.H.